erthward/geonomics/docs/source/overview.rst

-To enable easy recording of the pedigree of a simulated :py:`Species`, Geonomics depends on the Python package `tskit`_ (software that originated as improvements made to the data structures and algorithms used by the popular forward-time simulator `msprime`_).
+To enable easy recording of the pedigree of a simulated :py:`Species`, Geonomics depends on the Python package `tskit`_ (software that originated as improvements made to the data structures and algorithms used by the popular coalescent simulator `msprime`_).
 Geonomics uses the :py:`tskit` tables API to store the full history of individuals, genotypes, mating events, and recombinations for a :py:`Species` in a :py:`TableCollection` object.